kuzzleio/documentation-old/src/guide/essentials/persisted.md

 ## Document Content & Identifiers

-Kuzzle Backend automatically generates document ids and indexes them.
+Kuzzle automatically generates document ids and indexes them.
 The generated id is labeled `_id` and can be found in the `result` field of a response, use it to reference a specific document.
 The content of the Document is labeled `_source` and can be found in the `result` field of the response.

 ---